edwardcallow/tesco-jargon/w.md

 #### What it’s gone, it’s gone
 A type of in-store promotion with limited stock.

+#### Whole-store scheduler (WSS)
+Online system for calculating the numbers of hours needed to complete all jobs in-store.

 #### Work level
 Staff, Managers, and Directors are grouped into grades from Work Level 1 to Work Level 6.